 CINNAMON ROLLS

-- 1 ½ Tablespoons of butter for greasing pie plate
+- 1 ½ Tablespoons salted or unsalted butter melted (for greasing pie plate)

 - 2 ½ teaspoons rapid rise/instant yeast I use Hodgson mill fast rise yeast